joyjuliette00/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 The second analysis is to look at the percentage of successful, failed, and canceled plays based on the funding goal amount.
 This analysis required a new spreadsheet with a 12 ranges of goal levels.
 The number of successful, failed, and canceled plays were counted and summed allowing for percentages of each outcome to also be run.

+A [line chart](resources/Outcomes_vs_Goals.png) was created to provide a visualization of the results.

 ### Challenges and Difficulties Encountered

 ## Results